kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

 ## Run in Development mode

-Before starting a Visual Studio debug session, run "npm run dev" from a terminal window in the project directory.
+Before starting a Visual Studio debug session, switch to the Spa subdirectory and run "npm run dev" from a terminal window.
 This will start the vite dev server, from which index.js is loaded.
+This dev server can be re-used for subsequent debug sessions, it must be terminated explicitly (Ctrl-C).

 ## Build for production (ASPNETCORE_ENVIRONMENT = Production)